 Make an adorable stone tic-tac-toe game to match your child’s favourite colours, like this one from Eighteen 25.

-Paint up a set of non-traditional, rock dominoes for the kids to play and learn with. – Childcareland Blog
+Paint up a set of non-traditional, rock dominoes for the kids to play and learn with.
+Unfortunately, Childcareland Blog seems to have disappeared from the internet, so you can check out these rock dominoes at The House that Lars Built.

 Story Stones are fun and easy to make, and great for narrative play, and developing story-telling skills. – Happy Hooligans